 The nutritional products were promoted as effective in treating a variety of ailments, including even cancer, heart disease, and depression.
 Sales exploded, but the FDA took notice and battled such spurious claims for four years.
 This led to other battles with regulatory agencies later.

 In 1960, Rich DeVos and Jan Van Andel developed an MLM they named Amway – short for American Way.
 Their product was a unique biodegradable soap called Frisk that would avoid FDA scrutiny.
 They created a compensation plan that essentially re-warded those at the top of a pyramid of distributors at the expense of a continuing stream of recruits at the bottom, who bought the hype of promised riches if they followed their system – which included buying products on a monthly basis to qualify for commissions and advancement in the scheme.

-The “retail rules” were never enforced, and theamway ruling opened a Pandora’s box of new MLMs – thousands of them, multiplying like rabbits over the next 30 plus years.
+The “retail rules” were never enforced, and the Amway ruling opened a Pandora’s box of new MLMs – thousands of them, multiplying like rabbits over the next 30 plus years of pyramid scheme history.

 Since multi-level marketing sounds like a pyramid scheme, the MLM industry began using the term “network marketing”, which sounds more legitimate.
 Later, many MLMs joined the Direct Selling Association and referred to their programs as “direct selling.”
 But the fundamentally flawed and fraudulent characteristics are the same regardless of nomenclature.